 For the most part, New Zealand has missed the kinds of ultra-reactionary mass movements which typified fascist and otherwise hardline nationalist politics during periods of crisis in various other countries.
 Classical fascist movements or contemporary populist chauvinism (such as, say, ‘Powellism’ in Britain or ‘Hansonism’ in Australia) has largely failed to attain the same kind of mass following.
 That said, New Zealand is far from free of reactionary politics as a whole, and the social forces underlying such politics are neither absent nor silent in New Zealand.
-Part One of this three-part series on the New Zealand far right covers early xenophobic organisations in the late 19th century through to consolidated white supremacist organisations and the White NZ Policy in the 1920s.
+Part one of this multi-part series on the New Zealand far right covers early xenophobic organisations in the late 19th century through to consolidated white supremacist organisations and the White NZ Policy in the 1920s.

 White New Zealand Policy 1880s-1930s